 Pretty much rolling down a hill inside a special transparent orb, that is generally made out of plastic.
 These giant inflatable balls are called Zorbs and are of different types.
 Some have harnesses and straps to hold the rider in position.
 Others allow the rider to walk freely inside, or to be tossed around by the ball motion.
 Sometimes people would pour water inside, and the rider just slides around freely while the inflatable ball rolls downhill.
 This is called hydrozorbing (check the picture below).
 All orbs can be used to float on water, but some are specifically designed for that and are called Water Balls (these).
-Finally there are others called Bubble Balls.
-These are meant for sports (such as zorb Football) or simply free-running.
+And last but not least, there is the less known little sister of the Zorb, the Bubble Ball.
+Don’t let their smaller size fool you, because what you can actually do inside a bubble ball will surprise you!
+You can see for yourself here.
+The bubble balls are meant for many different activities and sports (such as zorb Football) or simply free-running.

 In most cases Zorbing is done on a gentle slope for maximum fun.
 However, it can also be performed on a level area, allowing for more orb control by the rider.
 Sometimes, if there are no slopes around, different wooden, metal or inflatable ramps are used.
 You can also do it on water.
 This is called Water Walking or Aquazorbing.
 Many theme parks across the US, UK, Europe, Japan and New Zeeland (where the trend originated) feature this type of entertainment.
 In addition to this, there are other sub-branches such as Bubble Football/Soccer, Body Zorbing and Snow Bowling.
 All of these are presented in detail in the other sections of the site.

 A Brief History